 Wilmington Railroad Museum

-We're on the summer schedule now, operating Monday-Saturday 10am-5pm and on Sunday 1-5 pm.
+We're on the off-season schedule now, operating Monday-Saturday 10am-4pm and closed Sundays.

 1st & 3rd Mondays